Revou-FSSE-Oct25/milestone-1-liaro25/README.md

 - Present my experience and profile in a clean and structured way
 - Display information in visually appealing sections
 - Apply responsive design and accessibility best practices
-- Serve as a base for future updates to my personal portfolio
+- Serve as a base for future updates to my personal portfolio and a growing website with more projects that may be uploaded as a showcase

 ---